AngelMizinov/LuckySlots/README.md

 ### Project Architecture
 - LuckySlots.App - Statup web application
-- LuckySlots.Data - Contains all the data and configuration required communication with MS SQL
+- LuckySlots.Data - Contains all the data and configuration required for communication with MS SQL
 - LuckySlots.Data.Models - Models for build our tables in the database
 - LuckySlots.Infrastructure - Exchange Rate API Provider and Games models
 - LuckySlots.Services - Business logic